-Applications are invited by this new foundation for CHAIRS in the following subjects: --English Language and Literature; History; Political gualifications required); and for Readerships in the following subjects:--English Literature; Phonetics; Mathematics; Chemistry; Education.
+Applications are invited by this new foundation for CHAIRS in the following subjects:-English Language and Literature; History; Political Economy; Chemistry; Physics; Education; Physical Education (medical qualifications required); and for Readerships in the following subjects:-English Literature; Phonetics; Mathematics; Chemistry; Education.
 For Professorships the initial salary has been provisionally fixed at from Rs.
 9000 to Rs.
 12,000 a year, rising to Rs.
-21,600 a year, and for Keader-ships at Rs.
+21,600 a year, and for Readerships at Rs.
 7200 a year, rising to Rs.
-21,600 a year, and for Keader-ships at Rs.
-7200 a year, rising to Rs.
 14,400 a year.
 Special terms are offered for the Readership in Phonetics, and special allowances of Rs.
-6000 a year will be attached to six of the teaching posts in the University.
-For further particulars apply to the DIRECTOR OF SPECIAL INQUIRIES AND REPORTS, Board of Education, Victoria and Albert Museum, South Kensington, S.W.
-7, by whom applications (12 copies), with three testi-monials, and the names of not more than three references, should be received not later than September 20, 1920.
+600 a year will be attached to six of the teaching posts in the University.
+For further particulars apply to the Director of Special Inquiries and Reports, Board of Education, Victoria and Albert Museum, South Kensington, S.W.
+7, by whom applications (12 copies), with three testimonials, and the names of not more than three references, should be received not later than September 20, 1920.